mattscilipoti/gyst/README.md

 ### Libraries
 ---
 <strong>As of 2011-05, "`require 'gyst'`" is a noop.</strong>
-You must require the pieces the you want.
-We'll turn this on once more pieces are available, otherwise we will probably break things with each release.
+You must require the specific pieces that you want.
+We'll turn this on once more pieces are available, otherwise we will probably break your tests with each release.
-Patch factory_girl to use :build, break stuff.
+Patch factory_girl to use :build, break some tests.
-Add 'db_null', break stuff.
+Add 'db_null', break some tests.
 Simply by using "require 'gyst'"?
 Let's wait.

 ---